nowfox/kubernetes-the-hard-way-aws/README.md

 # About
+This is a fork of [Kubernetes The Hard Way AWS](https://github.com/prabhatsharma/kubernetes-the-hard-way-aws) by prabhatsharma.

 This is a fork of awesome [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower and is geared towards using it on AWS.
 Also thanks to [@slawekzachcial](https://github.com/slawekzachcial) for his [work](https://github.com/slawekzachcial/kubernetes-the-hard-way-aws) that made this easier.
 I have made some changes along the way: